Appendix A: Definition of Reporting Terms

 Scale Score

 All reporting is based on scale scores.
-A scale score for each interim assessment is displayed within CERS along with the performance level received corresponding to the earned scaled score.
+A scale score for each interim assessment is displayed within CERS along with the performance level corresponding to the earned scale score.

 Performance Levels and Proficiency